arrow-cole/arrow-cole/README.md

 - 👀 I’m interested in: Building Websites.
 - 🌱 I’m currently learning: Java, C++
 - 💞️ I’m looking to collaborate on: Nothing Rn.
-- 📫 How to reach me: Aaron@fakeitcompany.xyz
+- 📫 How to reach me: Info@aaroncole.dev
 - 😄 Pronouns: He/Him, They/Them

 <!---